Philadelphia Car Accident Lawyer

 Compensation Available for Individuals Injured in a Car Accident in Philadelphia

-When filing a personal injury lawsuit after a car accident, you will need to prove damages.
+To file a personal injury lawsuit after a car accident, you must establish damages.
 “Damages” is a legal term that refers to the injuries and losses, both financial and otherwise, encountered by the plaintiff.
 There are several types of damages that you may claim, each with its own limitations.

 Economic Damages